16 Nov The wish the elders gave Elli

 I will share only the one of the three hard stories this conversation revealed.

-“You young people, feel so easily discouraged and just consider suicide as a way out”, the young old lady said with warm sympathy.
+“You young people, feel so easily discouraged and just consider suicide as a way out.” the young old lady said with warm sympathy.

 “We too faced hardships.
-Our house was burnt by the Germans during the war and my family and the whole village hid on a cave.
+Our house was burnt by the Germans during the war and my family and the whole village hid in a cave.
 I was two years old but my sister was 40 days old.
 My mother didn’t have any milk as she was malnourished and the baby was hungry and crying.
 The villagers told her that the baby’s cry could betray their hideout and they would all die.
 So mother, raised her newborn daughter in the air for her to get baptized to sacrifice her and said: there you go, take my baby so that the whole village can survive, it is up to God to keep her safe.

 But the baby didn’t die!
 She survived”.